 All Auckland International Campus awards will be presented first followed by all Capable NZ awards.
 All awards will be presented by their relevant schools.
 Graduands’ names will be read alphabetically.

-Please ensure you leave any personal items (e.g. cameras, handbags, cell phones) with your guests.
+Please ensure you leave any personal items (e.g. cameras, handbags, cell phones) with your guests or our team in the registration room.
 Out of respect, cell phones must be switched off during the ceremony.

 These will be presented by the Executive Team following the academic award presentations.
 Those students receiving Special Student Awards will be notified in writing prior to the Graduation Ceremony.

-Ng¯ati Wh¯atua will offically close the ceremony.
+Ng¯ati Wh¯atua will officially close the ceremony.
 The Official Party will then leave in procession.
 Staff, graduates, then guests will follow.

 Certificates and transcripts will be distributed to learners before graduation day.
 You may pick up your certificate from the OPAIC campus or request that it be couriered to you.
 This is to allow graduates to have their awards on hand to use for any applications for further study, jobs, or promotions which they may be relevant to.